Nicolás Burdisso: International career

 Burdisso starred in the Argentina under-20 team along with Javier Saviola and Maxi Rodríguez.
 All three won the 2001 FIFA World Youth Championship together.

 On 15 May 2006, Burdisso was named as a squad member for the 2006 FIFA World Cup by his former U-20 coach José Pekerman, going on to play in all three group matches.
 He also played for Argentina in the Copa América 2007, where the team went on to reach the final.

 On 4 June 2008, Burdisso scored his second goal for Argentina during a friendly against Mexico in San Diego, California.
 Burdisso was selected to the Argentina squad for the 2010 World Cup by manager Diego Maradona and for the Copa América 2011 by manager Sergio Batista.

 On 15 November 2011, Burdisso injured his left knee during a World Cup qualifying match against Colombia.
 During a disputed ball with James Rodríguez, Burdisso partially tore his left knee ligaments, with initial assessments predicting a recovery period of six-to-eight months.

 Personal life

-Burdisso has a younger brother, Guillermo Burdisso, who is currently playing for Universidad Católica, had previously played for Roma as well.
+Burdisso has a younger brother, Guillermo Burdisso, who was also a footballer and also played for Roma and Argentina.
 The Burdisso brothers hold Italian passports due to their family origins in Collegno (Turin) and Revello (Cuneo), their grandparents' birthplaces in the Italian region of Piedmont.

 After retirement

 Retiring in the summer 2018, it was confirmed at the end of December 2018, that Burdisso had been appointed sporting director of his former club, Boca Juniors, signing a deal until December 2020.
 However, he resigned from the position at the end of 2019.

 On 6 July 2021, Burdisso was appointed technical director of Fiorentina.
-He left the position at the end of 2023-24 season.
+He left the position at the end of 2023–24 season.

+On 4 July 2025, Burdisso was appointed sporting director of Serie B team AC Monza, which had been relegated from Serie A at the end of the 2024–25 season.
+Burdisso renovated the squad, with 24 players leaving and 27 players being brought in.
+At the end of the 2025–26 season, Monza was promoted again to Serie A after winning the play-offs.
+On 8 June 2026, news broke that Burdisso would leave Monza and return to Argentina for personal reasons.